Flag of Malta: Colours

 Tradition states that the colours of the flag were given to Malta by Roger I of Sicily in 1091.
 Roger's fleet landed in Malta on the completion of the Norman conquest of Sicily.
 It is said that local Christians offered to fight by Roger's side against the Arab defenders.
 In order to recognize the locals fighting on his side from the defenders, Roger reportedly tore off part of his chequered red-and-white flag.
-However, this story has been debunked as a 19th-century myth, possibly even earlier due to the Mdina, Malta's old capital, associating its colours with Roger's in the late Middle Ages.
+However, this story has been debunked as a 19th-century myth, possibly even earlier due to Mdina, Malta's old capital, associating its colours with Roger's in the late Middle Ages.

 The white and red standard was reportedly used by Maltese insurgents during a rebellion against French occupation in September 1798.

 The flag of the Knights of Malta, a white cross on a red field, was a more likely source of the Maltese colours, inspiring the red and white shield used during the British colonial period.
 The flag used by the knights was also known to be the oldest still-in-use national flag.
 The blue canton present in the 1943 to 1964 version of the flag was removed after Maltese independence, with the George cross instead given a red fimbriation.

 The George Cross

 The George Cross originally appeared on the flag placed on a blue canton (see List of flags of Malta).
 The flag was changed on 21 September 1964 with Malta's independence when the blue canton was replaced by a red fimbriation, the intention being that the Cross appear less prominent.
-His Majesty King George the Sixth bestowed the George Cross to Malta on April 15th, 1942. in recognition of its courageousness during World War II.
-The symbol was later officially added to the Maltese flag on the 28th of December 1943 despite symbolism being in circulation between April 1942 and December 1943 depicting the flag.
+King George VI bestowed the George Cross on Malta on April 15, 1942. in recognition of its courageousness during World War II.
+The symbol was later officially added to the Maltese flag on 28 December 1943 despite symbolism being in circulation between April 1942 and December 1943 depicting the flag.